Croquettes

 1. Steam the prepared celeriac until soft.
 While the cooked celeriac is still hot, mash with grated dry mushrooms, cheese and pepper, then set to cool in the fridge.

-4. Roll each croquette in the oatmeal, dip into the beaten eggs, then roll in oats again.
+3. Roll each croquette in the oat bran, dip into the beaten eggs, then roll in oats again.

-5. First option: spray the croquettes with oil and bake at 180C for 25 minutes with no fan.
-Second option: deep fry.
+4. First option: spray the croquettes with oil and bake at 180C/356F for 25 minutes with no fan.
+Second option: Hot air fryer.

 Copyright © MagicTableCloth